Donation

 Darzalex® is a prescription medicine used to treat adults with multiple myeloma:

-• patients who have received at least three prior lines of therapy, including a proteasome inhibitor and an immunomodulatory agent such as Pomalyst (pomalidomide), Revlimid (lenalidomide), or Thalomid (thalidomide) or
+• Darzalex monotherapy – In patients with RRMM who have received at least 3 prior lines of therapy, including a proteasome inhibitor (Velcade, Kyprolis, or Ninlaro) and an immunomodulatory agent (Pomalyst, Revlimid, or thalidomide), or who are double-refractory to a proteasome inhibitor and an immunomodulatory agent.

 How Is Darzalex Given?